securesecrets/shadejs/docs/queries/derivativeScrt.md

  *
  * queryTimeSeconds is a paramater to query the contract
- * at a specific time in seconds from the UNIX Epoch */ const queryDerivativeScrtInfo = ({
+ * at a specific time in seconds from the UNIX Epoch
+ * Optional and will default to current time
+ */
+const queryDerivativeScrtInfo = ({
   queryRouterContractAddress,